fermyon/workshops/wasm-and-containers/workshop/02-key-value-store.md

   - [Learning Summary](#learning-summary)
   - [Navigation](#navigation)

-In this module, we'll use a KeyValue store to increment a counter on each request.
+In this module, we'll use a Key Value store to increment a counter on each request.
 As Spin loads a new instance of the component on each request, components have no shared memory in-between requests.
-Therefore we can use the KeyValue store in Spin to persist data.
+Therefore we can use the Key Value store in Spin to persist data.

 > **Note**
 > This document assumes you have followed [the previous step](./01-spin-getting-started.md) and have a working Spin application.